Find Your Perfect School

 How do I become an Occupational Therapy Assistant?

-To become an Occupational Therapy Assistant, you will need an associate degree.
-Programs are easily found at community colleges or trade schools.
+To become an Occupational Therapy Assistant, you will need an associate degree from an accredited college.
+An occupational therapy assistant program can easily be found at community colleges or trade schools.
 Your program will need to be properly accredited by the Accreditation Council for Occupational Therapy Education.

 How do I become an Occupational Therapy Aide?

-To become an Occupational Therapy Aide, you will need a high school or equivalent diploma and on-the-job training by an experienced therapist or assistant.
+To become an Occupational Therapy Aide, you will need a high school diploma or equivalent and on-the-job training by an experienced occupational therapist or therapy assistant.
+An associate degree may not be necessary, but a definite plus!

-How long will it take to become an Occupational Therapy Assistant?
+How long will it take to become a Certified Occupational Therapy Assistant?

-What will I learn in an Associate of Occupational Therapy Assistant degree program?
+What will I learn in an Associate of Occupational Therapy Assistants degree program?

 - Patient Assessment